saplo/saplo4java-2.0/README.md

     // Connect to the Saplo-API
     SaploClient client = new SaploClient("API_KEY","SECRET_KEY");

+    // Connect to the Saplo-API using a proxy ClientProxy proxy = new ClientProxy("host", 8080, "username", "password");
+    SaploClient client = new SaploClient("API_KEY","SECRET_KEY", proxy);

     // Create a manager to work with Collections SaploCollectionManager collectionMgr = new SaploCollectionManager(client);